cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In particular, reducing an integer of ceil(log2(p)) + k bits modulo p gives bias at most 2^-k, which is a safe choice for a cryptosystem with k-bit security.
-Thus, if H outputs b bits, then H should be evaluated W = ceil((ceil(log2(p)) + k) / b) times to produce a W * b bit integer, which is then reduced modulo p.
+Thus, if H outputs b bits, then H should be evaluated W = ceil((ceil(log2(p)) + k) / b) times and the results concatenated to produce a W * b bit integer, which is then reduced modulo p.
+{{hash2base-impl}} details this procedure.

 Note that implementors SHOULD NOT use an iterated procedure, i.e., rejection sampling.
 The reason is that these procedures are difficult to implement in constant time,